Countries requiring external assistance for food

 Conflict, displacements, high food prices

-- The ongoing conflict has severely disrupted livelihoods, paralysed economic activities and triggered large-scale population displacements.
-According to the latest Integrated Food Security Phase Classification (IPC) analysis, 19.1 million people, 41 percent of the analysed population, are projected to face IPC Phase 3 (Crisis) or worse levels of acute food insecurity between February and May 2026.
-This figure includes about 4.9 million people in IPC Phase 4 (Emergency) and 146 000 people facing IPC Phase 5 (Catastrophe) levels of acute food insecurity.
-The IPC Famine Review Committee (FRC) assessed that, under a plausible worst‑case scenario, involving intensified conflict and further restrictions on humanitarian access and movements of goods and people, 20 areas across the Greater Darfur and Greater Kordofan regions are at risk of famine between October 2025 and May 2026.
+- According to the latest IPC analysis, about 19.5 million people, over 40 percent of the analysed population, were projected to face IPC Phase 3 (Crisis) or worse levels of acute food insecurity between February and May 2026.
+This figure includes about 5 million people in IPC Phase 4 (Emergency) and 135 000 people facing IPC Phase 5 (Catastrophe).
+Although a nationwide projection covering the lean season between June and September was not possible due to data gaps, during this period the acute food security situation is expected to seasonally worsen and, under a plausible worst‑case scenario, involving intensified conflict and increased displacements, 14 areas in North Darfur, South Darfur and South Kordofan states are at risk of famine.

 Weather extremes, high food prices

-- According to the preliminary results of the latest IPC analysis, about 1.14 million people, 9 percent of the analysed population, were projected to face (IPC Phase 3 [Crisis] and above) levels of acute food insecurity between January and March 2026.
-The main drivers are livelihood losses due to climatic shocks and protracted macroeconomic challenges, including currency depreciation.
-Furthermore, the weakness of the national currency has contributed to pushing up prices of imported foods and fuel prices, which inflated production and transport costs, and consequently prices of locally produced staples.
+- According to the latest IPC analysis, about 1.14 million people, 9 percent of the analysed population, were projected to face IPC Phase 3 (Crisis) and above levels of acute food insecurity between January and March 2026.
+The main drivers were livelihood losses due to climatic shocks and protracted macroeconomic challenges, including currency depreciation.
+Furthermore, currency weakness contributed to pushing up prices of imported fuel prices, which inflated production and transport costs, and contributed to higher prices of locally produced staples.

-- According to the latest IPC analysis, published in November 2025, the number of severely food insecure people (IPC Phase 3 [Crisis] and above) is estimated at 2.3 million (about 35 percent of the total population) between April and August 2026, including over 400 000 people in IPC Phase 4 (Emergency).
-The situation primarily reflects the impact of the conflict and civil insecurity.
+- According to the latest IPC analysis, published in June 2026, the number of severely food insecure people (IPC Phase 3 [Crisis] and above) is estimated at 2 million (about 33 percent of the total population) between April and August 2026, including around 262 000 people in IPC Phase 4 (Emergency).
+The situation primarily reflects the impact of the persistent armed conflict, continued population displacement, high food and fuel prices.

-- As of December 2025, more than 427 000 people were internally displaced as a result of civil insecurity and armed violence according to the International Organization for Migration (IOM).
+- As of March, more than 428 000 people were internally displaced because of civil insecurity and armed violence, according to the International Organization for Migration (IOM).

 Refugee influx, civil insecurity, adverse weather conditions

-- According to the latest Cadre Harmonisé (CH)analysis, about 1.9 million people were facing severe acute food insecurity (CH Phase 3 [Crisis] and above) between October and December 2025, including over 95 600 people in CH Phase 4 (Emergency).
-The continuing influx of refugees from the Sudan has intensified pressure on scarce resources in eastern host communities, while acute food insecurity also remains a concern in conflict-affected areas, including Lac Province.
-Adverse weather conditions, including flooding, affected agricultural production in several areas in 2025, further eroding livelihoods.
+- According to the latest Cadre Harmonisé (CH) analysis, nearly 3 million people are estimated to face severe acute food insecurity (CH Phase 3 [Crisis] and above) between June and August 2026, including about 264 000 people in CH Phase 4 (Emergency).
+The continued influx of refugees from the Sudan has intensified pressure on scarce resources in eastern host communities, compounded by worsening insecurity, while acute food insecurity also remains a concern in the conflict-affected Lac Province, where about 220 000 people remain internally displaced.
+Adverse weather conditions affected agricultural production in several areas in 2025, reducing household incomes.

 Conflict

-- According to the latest IPC acute food insecurity report released in November 2025, 26.6 million people (22 percent of the analysed population) are projected to face IPC Phase 3 (Crisis) and above levels of acute food insecurity between January and June 2026, including 3.3 million people facing IPC Phase 4 (Emergency).
-The escalation of the ongoing conflict in several eastern and southern regions, along with consequent population displacements and high staple food prices, are likely to further worsen the situation.
+- According to the latest IPC assessment released May 2026, 26.5 million people (23 percent of the analysed population) were projected to face IPC Phase 3 (Crisis) and above levels of acute food insecurity between January and June 2026, including 3.6 million people facing IPC Phase 4 (Emergency), mainly concentrated in North Kivu, South Kivu, Ituri and Tanganyika provinces, which together account for approximately 9.9 million people in IPC Phase 3 (Crisis) or above.
+The escalation of the ongoing conflict in several eastern regions, along with consequent population displacements, and high staple food prices, are likely to further worsen the situation.

 - About 230 000 people, 20 percent of the analysed population, were projected to face acute food insecurity (IPC Phase 3 [Crisis] and above) between July and December 2025, reflecting frequent weather shocks, low purchasing power and a significant reduction of humanitarian assistance due to funding cuts.